-NEW YORK (AP) The Belmont Stakes is down to 11 horses after Epicharis was scratched by a veterinarian.
+NEW YORK (AP) The Belmont Stakes is down to 11 horses after Epicharis was scratched after a veterinarian exam on Saturday morning.

-Martin Panza of the New York Racing Association says Epicharis wasn't ready to run three days after the colt was treated for lameness in his right front hoof.
-The horse's Japanese connections had hoped he would still make the race, but Epicharis had not been sent out to train since Tuesday.
+Epicharis' connections had hoped he would still make the race, but the colt had not been sent out to train since Tuesday.

 Irish War Cry is the early 7-2 favorite for the final leg of the Triple Crown series.

 Despite Epicharis' scratch, there will still be separate, non-comingled wagering on the Belmont in Japan.